miermontoto/Root/README.md

 I do NOT take credit for any code that doesn't belong to myself.
 All of his code is credited *in* the file.

 ### **cecho is NOT being supported since patch-20**

+If you ever remix this file I'd be glad to help you out with any problems you have and will rep you.